JuliaGaussianProcesses/EasyGPs.jl/README.md

 [![CI](https://github.com/JuliaGaussianProcesses/EasyGPs.jl/actions/workflows/CI.yml/badge.svg)](https://github.com/JuliaGaussianProcesses/EasyGPs.jl/actions/workflows/CI.yml)
 [![Codecov](https://codecov.io/gh/JuliaGaussianProcesses/EasyGPs.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaGaussianProcesses/EasyGPs.jl)

-EasyGPs.jl is a package that defines a high-level API for the JuliaGaussianProcesses eco- system.
+EasyGPs.jl is a package that defines a high-level API for the JuliaGaussianProcesses ecosystem.
 It is aimed at people who want to use GPs to do exploratory analysis, model data and make predictions without having to deal with all the low-level detail.

 > [!NOTE]
 > This is currently an experimental package and may undergo rapid breaking changes.